Lightstreamer/helm-charts/charts/lightstreamer/README.md

 #### [load.acceptPoolMaxSize](./values.yaml#L3117)

 Optional.
-Maximum number of threads allowed for the "ACCEPT" internal pool, which is devoted to the parsing of the client requests.
+Maximum number of threads allowed for the `ACCEPT` internal pool, which is devoted to the parsing of the client requests.
 This task does not include blocking operations; however, on multiprocessor machines, allocating multiple threads for this task may be beneficial.
 Only in corner cases, it is possible that some operations turn out to be blocking; in particular: - getHostName, only if banned hostnames are configured; - socket close, only if banned hostnames are configured; - read from the "proxy protocol", only if configured; - service of requests on a "priority port", only available for internal use.
 A zero value means a potentially unlimited number of threads. which is also the minimum number of threads left in the pool

 **Default:**